-Students can spend a week at one of the 'Outward Bound' Centres in the Lake District.
-The focus of the residential is 'adventure and challenge' and students are encouraged to push themselves beyond their expectations and learn about themselves and others.
+Year 8 is an opportunity for students to put good relationships at the heart of our community.
+They can spend a week with Outward Bound at Ullswater in the Lake District.
+The students work together experiencing the beautiful natural environment as Outward Bound expertly combine our St. Aidan's CODE (Community, Organisation, Determination and Enterprise) with adventure and challenge.
+The students are encouraged to push themselves beyond their expectations and learn about themselves and others.
 Activities include canoeing, walking, rock climbing, abseiling, raft building, gorge-walking, problem solving and mountain navigation.